-Revenues from the five largest licenses in 2015 accounted for approximately 62% of the Company's revenue for the year ended December 31, 2015 and revenue from the largest five licenses in 2014 accounted for approximately 88% of the Company's revenues for the year ended December 31, 2014.
-The Company derived these revenues from the one-time issuance of non-recurring, non-exclusive, non-assignable licenses to two different entities and their affiliates for certain of the Company's patents.
+Revenues from the five largest licenses for the year ended December 31, 2016 accounted for approximately 97% of the Company's total 2016 revenue and revenue from the largest five licenses in 2015 accounted for approximately 62% of the Company's revenues for the year ended December 31, 2015.
+The Company derived these revenues from the one-time issuance of non-recurring, non-exclusive, non-assignable licenses.
 While the Company has a growing portfolio of patents, at this time, the Company expects that a significant portion of its future revenues will be based on one-time grants of similar non-recurring, non-exclusive, non-assignable licenses to a relatively small number of entities and their affiliates.
 Further, with the expected small number of firms with which the Company enters into license agreements, and the amount and timing of such license agreements, the Company also expects that its revenues may be highly variable from one period to the next.
+For the year ended December 31, 2016 the Company earned \$161,000 of revenues in Germany.
+Amounts for the year ended December 31, 2015 were insignificant.